apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/expansion-reduction.md

     env/dolphinscheduler_env.sh: environment Variables
     ````

-- Modify the `dolphinscheduler_env.sh` environment variable in the conf/env directory according to the machine configuration (take the example that the software used is installed in /opt/soft)
+- Modify the `dolphinscheduler_env.sh` environment variable in the `conf/env` directory according to the machine configuration (the following is the example that all the used software install under `/opt/soft`)

     ```shell
         export HADOOP_HOME=/opt/soft/hadoop